Email MarketingAnalyticsRetention

 Here's the portfolio-level view.
 These are the numbers that anchor every section that follows.

-The range across brands is $0 to $301.84 per subscriber.
-That's not noise — it's a 300x spread explained almost entirely by the archetype your brand falls into.
-A luxury brand with a small, curated list and four-figure AOV lives in a different universe than a growth-stage brand with 200K subscribers and a $40 product.
+The range across brands is $0.39 to $144.96 per subscriber.
+That's not noise — it's a 370x spread, and it's explained almost entirely by one thing: average order value.
+The brands at the top aren't the ones that convert best.
+They're the ones whose customers spend the most per order.
+A luxury brand with a small list and a four-figure AOV lives in a different universe than a growth-stage brand with 200K subscribers and a $40 product — even if the growth-stage brand converts ten times as many of them.

 Subscriber Value by Brand Archetype

 This is the "find yourself" section.
-The $34.44 average hides three very different economic models.
-Which one your brand falls into determines not just your benchmark, but what lever you should pull to improve it.
+The $4.40 median hides three very different economic models.
+Which one your brand falls into determines your benchmark — and, more importantly, which lever is actually available to you.

 Table: Email Subscriber Value by Brand Archetype